 - Reaction Understanding : In situ reaction monitoring enables the tracking of concentration changes of key reactive and transient species to understand mechanism pathway, determine kinetics and detect major reaction events for real-time process optimization.

-The high-level expertise of the Vibrational Spectroscopies Platform allows it to participate in different research projects (FUI INNOVAL, POLYWOOD…) and to provide methods development, analytical services to both public and private research centre.
+The manager of the Vibrational Spectroscopies facilities participates in different research projects, developps analytical methods and carries out analytical services to both public and private research centre.